deBubz/StudyNotes/y2s1/secfun/w05/week5notes.md

 # Week 5

+Symmetric - samekey for both encr and decr

 ## Data Encryption Standard (DES)

 Is a block cipher operating on **64-bit block** using **56-bit key** (world most heabily analyzed and used cipher)